 Class will establish at least one colony, tending her from birth to winter "tuck-in".
 Students are encouraged to raise their own colonies, if possible, in tandem with the course.

 A few sets of bee veils and gloves will be provided for group use, but students are encouraged to bring their own.
 Full bee protection suits will not be provided and are optional based on student's comfort level.

-The program will be held on a local community farm and learning center with a seasonal creek, herb and food gardens and lush bird life.
+Common Space farm is a shared community space with a seasonal creek, food gardens and lush bird life.
 The property is a five minute drive from downtown Sebastopol where students will have access to local organic grocery stores, farmers market, restaurants and other resources.
 Classes will be held in a beautiful Yurt with a wrap around porch.

 ••• Class limited to 12 women •••

-Program will start Thursdays at 6pm and end on Sunday by 5pm
+Program will start Fridays at 10am and end on Sundays by 5pm

 All multi-day sessions will be held in Sebastopol, CA

 Video conferences to occur during in between months

 The weekend schedule is subject to change due to seasonal weather and nature of the bees.